How to Experience San Diego in 4 Days

 You'll find the 68-acre park made famous by its sundown vistas in San Diego's Point Loma neighborhood.
 Walk out onto the jutting nature-made pier to witness the crash of waves against the rugged coastline, take in the panoramic sea views and claim your spot on the smooth sandstone rock or a bench as the show unfolds.
 Tip: Since this is, not surprisingly, a popular spot at sundown, arrive early so you've got enough time to secure parking.
 Ladera Street and Luscomb Street often have good availability.

 Alas, gorging on beautiful scenery fills the spirit, but not the belly.
 So unless you brought a picnic basket to the cliffs (not a bad idea), you'll need to replenish after the day's adventures.
-Head two miles east and you'll land at Point Loma Marina, where dozens of dining options — including fresh seafood, Mexican, Thai, pizza and pub-style restaurants await.
+Head two miles east and you'll land at Point Loma Marina, where dozens of dining options await — including fresh seafood, Mexican, Thai, pizza and pub-style restaurants.

 Ketch Grill and Taps is a beloved choice for casual dining, and the locally-sourced menu features fusion dishes like spicy wonton tacos with jicama slaw; and sesame-crusted bigeye tuna plated with yellow curry cauliflower and sweet sake mushrooms.
 Enjoy them on the outdoor patio with a house-brewed Hazy Conditions IPA or an elderflower- and cucumber-laced Spa Day cocktail.
 The delicious provisions and views of the twinkling harbor will mark a fitting end to your epic first day of vacation.